Our Mission, Vision and Background

 - Formed in 1967

-- Operates a resource room, maintaining a library of up to date information
+- Operates a resource center, maintaining a library of up to date information

 - Provides support to children, adolescents and adults with learning disabilities and their families